Professional edition active

 Etiology of Portal Hypertension

 Portal hypertension results mainly from increased resistance to blood flow in the portal vein.
-A common cause of this resistance is disease within the liver; uncommon causes include blockage of the splenic or portal vein and impaired hepatic venous outflow (see table Most Common Causes of Portal Hypertension).
+Causes may be classified as prehepatic (as in portal vein thrombosis), intrahepatic (as in cirrhosis or schistosomiasis), and post-hepatic (as in hepatic venous obstruction) (1).
+Cirrhosis is the most common cause of intrahepatic resistance (see table Most Common Causes of Portal Hypertension for other causes).
 Increased flow volume is a rare cause, although it often contributes to portal hypertension in cirrhosis and in hematologic disorders that cause massive splenomegaly.

 Table